What Matters Most in an Illinois Child Custody Case?

 Sometimes parents go into a custody hearing seeking to win custody, believing that the other parent is “unfit” to raise their child.
 From a judge’s standpoint, parents should refrain from any negativity and instead focus on why they are better suited for custody, instead of attacking his or her counterpart.

-If you have any questions at all regarding child custody, contact the divorce attorneys at Nottage and Ward, LLP in Chicago.
+If you have any questions at all regarding child custody, contact the family law attorneys at Nottage and Ward, LLP in Chicago.
 We understand the complex challenges involved with a divorce and custody issues.
 Call us at (312) 332-2915 to help guide you through this tough period.

 To learn more, click here.